vijayasreyas-ai24/EE1030/Software-Assignment/readme.md

 * <complex_utils.h> is a custom library, to try to reduce number of lines of code in the main programs themselves.
 * <eigenvalues.c> and <jacobi_method.c> are the main c functions.
-* <eigval.sh> checks symmetry, and chooses the c code.
-It also compiles the codes.
+* We only run <eigval.sh>, it compiles the c codes, and checks the symmetry of the input matrices.

 ## Report
 Self-Explanatory.